Welcome to the 23rd

 relatively rarely, until the end of the imperial era

 in 1912.
-When our Clan Grand Progenitor flourished, a
+When our Clan Grand Progenitor flourished,

-well-developed civil service administration of China
+a well-developed civil service administration of

-factional politics involving talented commoners rather
+and factional politics involving talented commoners

-than the older fading aristocratic and military
+rather than the older fading aristocratic and

-families of the preceding T¡¦ang Dynasty era (618-906
+military families of the preceding T¡¦ang Dynasty era

-C.E.).
+(618-906 C.E.).

-(It was also during this
+(It was also during this period

-period that the famed civil servant and polymath Fan
+that the famed civil servant and polymath Fan

 Chung-yen [989-1052 C.E.], by his example in clan

-devotion, set the fashion among the Chinese people in
+devotion, set the fashion among the Chinese people

-halls and to compile formal local histories ¡V
+ancestral halls and to compile formal local

-invaluable to scholars.
-The national clan association
+histories ¡V invaluable to scholars.
+The national

-for Yees in America was founded over a century ago in
+clan association for Yees in America was founded

-area was established in 1961.)
+association in the Phoenix area was established in

-Naturally, the specific
+Naturally, the specific title for

-in life: his loyalty, and his administrative
+life: his loyalty, and his administrative

 helpfulness, to the Throne.
 (For the millennium and